lennymalard/Conv-Linformer/README.md

 ## 🧠 Motivation

 The [Linformer](https://arxiv.org/abs/2006.04768) reduces the quadratic complexity of self-attention by leveraging low-rank projections of keys and values.
-While efficient at scale, its performance in **resource-constrained environments** (e.g., limited data, constrained compute) remains underexplored.
+While efficient at scale, its performance in **resource-constrained environments** (i.e., limited data, constrained compute) remains underexplored.

 This project investigates:
 - How Linformer behaves in such settings.